MirolimMajidov/EventMessaging/README.md

 }
 ```

-In publish your event, you must first inject the `IEventPublisherManager` interface from the DI and pass your event object to the `Publish` method.
+To publish your event, you must first inject the `IEventPublisherManager` interface from the DI and pass your event object to the `Publish` method.
 Then, your event will be published.

 ```
 public class UserController : ControllerBase